yetanalytics/lrsql/README.md

 ## REST API

 The HTTP methods that are LRS-specific are given in [the xAPI spec](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Communication.md#datatransfer).
-Requests to the LRS (which are denoted by the `xapi` path prefix) must contain a Base64 encoded, colon-separated private and secret key in the `authorization` field of the header.
+Requests to the LRS (which are denoted by the `xapi` path prefix) must contain a Base64 encoded, colon-separated public and secret API key pair in the `authorization` field of the header.
 For example (assuming `http://example` is the URL body), `http://example.org/xapi/statements` is the URL at which the user inserts and queries xAPI statements; other URLs are used to insert and query documents, agents, and activities.

 In addition to the LRS HTTP methods, lrsql supports methods for admin account creation, login, and use; these methods are denoted by the `admin` path prefix.